 Push training usually consists of chest, shoulders and triceps.

-Pull training is based on the back and biceps.
+Pull training is based on back and biceps.

-And finally, leg training, which is based on… legs.
+And finally, the leg training, which is based on ... legs.

-remember when you do barbell bench press, you push the bar up.
+Remember, when you do bench press, push the bar upwards.

-when do you do military press, you also push the bar.
+When you do military press, also push the bar.

-when do you do dead weight, you have to pull the bar off the ground.
+When you do dead weight, you have to pull the bar off the floor.

-This is an interesting method to work on, as when you do flat bench presses for example, you are also working your triceps and shoulders.
+This is an interesting method for working out, since when you do the bench press for example, you are also working on the triceps and shoulders.

 Rowing with bar?
-You're significantly working your biceps.
+You are working your biceps significantly.

-As for the abdominal training, it includes the leg day.
+As for the abdominal training, it includes on the legs day.